-Each branch of the government — and really, each individual grant opportunity — will have different eligibility requirements.
-You’ll need to read the guidelines of any given grant opportunity carefully to determine who or what the money is meant for, but here’s an overview of who is generally eligible for federal grants:
+Each department of the government — and really, each individual grant opportunity — will have different eligibility requirements.
+You’ll need to read the guidelines of any given grant opportunity carefully to determine who or what the government intends to give the money to.
+But, here’s an overview of which entities have federal grant eligibility:

 - Public Housing: Public Housing Authorities and Indian Housing Authorities